Smoky Pasta with Peas & Greens – Simple Vegetarian Pasta Dish with Smoked Paprika and Spices

 - 1/3 cup dry white wine (you may substitute vegetable or mushroom stock)

-- 4 tbsp butter (use non-dairy butter substitute for vegan)
+- 4 tablespoons butter (use non-dairy butter substitute for vegan)

 - 1/3 cup water